alentmathew/democluster/README.md

 ```
 This will inititate EKS cluster creation and its related dependency resources. kube config is also downloaded to EC2 instance so that the communication to cluster apiserver is established.

-Note: VPC for the cluster was manually created with two public subnets so that the cluster will be accessible in public.

 ![eks-cluster](https://github.com/alentmathew/democluster/blob/main/images/ekscluster.PNG)